apptainer/singularity-admindocs/admin_quickstart.rst

 The ``singularity.conf`` file defines the global configuration for Singularity across the entire system.
-By default, it is installed in the following location (though its location will obviously differ pass options to install Singularity or its components in a custom location).
+By default, it is installed in the following location (though its location will obviously differ based on options passed by the user during the Singularity installation).

 .. code-block:: none